laughingsheep/monomarket/README.md

 Predict correctly and earn coins!

 The website is build entirely using SvelteKit.
 Question data comes from the Polymarket API.
+All icons are from https://lucide.dev/.
 ## Features:
 - Completely interactive tutorial
 - Browse through different categories like Politics, Tech, or Culture